gtk7032/tqrd/README.md

 # tqrd
-draw Table and Query Relationship Diagram
+a tool to draw relationship diagrams between tables and querys